aimms/how-to/Articles/298/298-use-flickr-api.rst

 .. image:: ./flickr/lookupGallery.PNG

 Two arguments are required that are an API key and an URL.
 You should now have access to your own API key, and the URL of the gallery is the following one: **https://www.flickr.com/photos/flickr/galleries/72157647277042064/**

+..
+Note:: You can extract photos from any gallery by setting the ``SP_url`` to the url of the wanted gallery.

 For this request, you'll need sereval objects: